transkatgirl/Tapestry-Loom/Getting Started.md

 - Try using the other buttons that appear when you hover over a node.
 You can hover over a button to see a tooltip explaining it does.
 - Try right clicking on a node to open it's context menu.
 - Try hovering over the *text* of a node in order to view the metadata that it contains.
-	- Try doing this in both subviews!
+	- Try doing this in both subviews.

 ### Using the Bookmarks subview